Georgia Peace Project

 LODGING AND MEALS

-Seven nights at Ibis Styles, a 3-star hotel (Thursday, June 27-Thursday, July 4), six days of unique activities, meals as indicated in the sample schedule below (breakfast at the hotel is always included), and transportation to activities provided.
+Seven nights at Ibis Styles, a 3-star hotel (Monday, June 23-Tuesday, July 1), six days of unique activities, meals as indicated in the sample schedule below (breakfast at the hotel is always included), and transportation to activities provided.

 Sample Schedule

 We launch our journey with a walking tour of Tbilisi and lunch in the Old City with special emphasis on sites of Jewish interest.
-In the evening, we welcome Shabbat at the Peace Synagogue with a creative service and festive dinner.
+In the evening, we enjoy dinner together in Tbilisi.

 Lunch and dinner included.